Champ Butler: Career

 From the age of 14, Butler wanted to be a singer.
 A trio was formed by Butler with two girls, The Holidays, and for a brief period, he worked as a comedy duo with a dancer.
 He took a job at the parking lot of the Mocambo nightclub in West Hollywood, because many of his friends from high school were working there.
 He parked cars for patrons such as Ava Gardner and Lana Turner, and made the rounds of radio studios during the day.
 Agent Barbara Belle, who was Fran Warren's manager, heard about Butler, and visited the parking lot, where, whilst leaning against Clark Gable's Jaguar car, he sang a few bars.
 This resulted in Belle signing Butler in July 1950, and he left the parking lot job.
 An audition for Columbia Records led to a "rave wire" from Ben Selvin, the company's West Coast Artists and Repertoire director, going to Columbia's head of A&R Mitch Miller.
 Belle took him under her wing and sharpened up his act.
 Butler was introduced to Miller, who signed him to the label.

 Eight months later, when Warren fell ill, she personally recommended Butler to take her place at the Mocambo.
 He opened at the club in June 1951, which had a large banner outside saying 'Our Own Champ Butler'.
-Stars in the audience for his opening night included Barbara Stanwyck, Gertrude Niesen, Frankie Laine, Jose Ferrer and Lex Barker.
+Stars in the audience for his opening night included Barbara Stanwyck, Gertrude Niesen, Frankie Laine, José Ferrer and Lex Barker.
 It was said that "the applause and cheers brought down the house."